NEW YORK -- The New York Rangers will not go down quietly. They will instead go to Boston for Game 5.

 The two hooked up on the game-winner.

 Nash came down the right side and found Kreider's stick blade with a hard pass toward the slot.
-Kreider had position on Bruins rookie defenseman Dougie Hamilton and redirected the puck high and to Tuukka Rask's blocker side to give the Rangers their first overtime win of the 2013 Stanley Cup Playoffs and hand Boston its first overtime loss in this postseason.
+Kreider had position on Bruins rookie defenseman Dougie Hamilton and redirected the puck high to Tuukka Rask's blocker side to give the Rangers their first overtime win of the 2013 Stanley Cup Playoffs and hand Boston its first overtime loss in this postseason.

 For Kreider, it was his sixth career NHL postseason goal and third game-winner.